csc-training/geocomputing/pouta/geoserver/single_geoserver_for_training.md

-# Installation of single GeoServer VM for teaching
+# Single GeoServer VM for teaching
 The aim of this workflow is to set up GeoServer for a university course.
 The same GeoServer instance is used by several students, who share the same username.
-Students work is identified by their name in Workspace, Layer and Layergroup name.
-Students upload their data using QGIS [[GeoServer Explorer plugin][https://plugins.qgis.org/plugins/geoserverexplorer/]] and then continue adjusting settings from GeoServer web admin interface.
+Students upload their data using QGIS [GeoServer Explorer plugin](https://plugins.qgis.org/plugins/geoserverexplorer/) and then continue adjusting settings from GeoServer web admin interface.

+## How GeoServer is used by the students
+- The students have only access to the GeoServer web GUI using the "student" user with the provided password.
+- The students have access to most of the administrator functionality of GeoServer
+- No access to the web server machine
+- The exercise instructions requests the students to be careful with the GeoServer general definitions (that affect the whole platform) and are request to limit their edits to their own Workspaces
+- The student creates its own named Workspace where edits are made adding and editing stores, layers, styles... (also named with the student's name).

+# Installation
 ## Prerequisites
 Prerequisites to follow installation instructions:
 - Virtual machine (VM) with Ubuntu, the instructions are tested with Ubuntu 16.04 (use for ex.
 CSC's cPouta environment)
-  - TODO: size recommendatation?
+  - TODO: size recommendatation, links to cPouta page?
 - Proper security settings are defined: (TODO links?)
   - keypair to access the VM
   - security groups for firewall rules for ports 22 and 8080